ntreeinc/apex-source-control/README.md

 	mkdir my-project

-2) Run npm init, follow the given prompts and add the following line to your devDependencies in package.json
+2) In the new directory run npm init and follow the given prompts, then add the following line to your devDependencies in package.json

 	"devDependencies": {
 	    "apex-source-control" : "git+ssh://git@github.com:ntreeinc/apex-source-control.git"
 	},

-3) Add the following commands to your scripts in package.json
+3) Run npm install and then add the following commands to your scripts in package.json

 	"scripts": {
 	   "apex-to-file" : "apex-source-control apex-to-file",